rootstrap/blog/content/useStyles: a hook to manage your styles - Agustín Prieto - EN.md

 # useStyles: a hook to manage styles in React Native

-¿Does anyone know how to properly manage styles in React Native?
+Does anyone know how to properly manage styles in React Native?
 I don't.

 I have been working with this framework for a couple of years now and couldn't get a concise way of using styles.
 This last year I've tried some libraries with novel concepts as Styled Components, but I couldn't get used to them.
 As a result of this dissatisfaction with the current alternatives, useStyles was born.